gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: Atomic Synchronization, warnings

 :switch:`-gnatw.n`
-  *Activate info messages on atomic synchronization.*
+  *Activate warnings on atomic synchronization.*

-  This switch activates info messages when an access to an atomic variable requires the generation of atomic synchronization code.
-These info messages are off by default.
+  This switch activates warnings when an access to an atomic variable requires the generation of atomic synchronization code.
+These warnings are off by default.

 .. index:: -gnatw.N  (gcc)

 :switch:`-gnatw.N`
-  *Suppress info messages on atomic synchronization.*
+  *Suppress warnings on atomic synchronization.*

   .. index:: Atomic Synchronization, warnings

-  This switch suppresses info messages when an access to an atomic variable requires the generation of atomic synchronization code.
+  This switch suppresses warnings when an access to an atomic variable requires the generation of atomic synchronization code.